-Very quickly and with minimal effort, Jan now has a measure to calculate projected sales.
-She can further analyze her projections by filtering on specific resellers or by adding other fields to her report.
+Quickly and with minimal effort, Jan now has a measure to calculate projected sales.
+Jan can further analyze her projections by filtering on specific resellers or by adding other fields to her report.

 We’ve only provided you with a quick introduction to measures here, but there’s a lot more to help you learn how to create your own.
 Be sure to see the Tutorial: Create your own measures in Power BI Desktop, where you can download a sample file and get step-by-step lessons on how to create more measures.